 The project will be implemented as a private-public partnership between the U.S. Chamber Foundation, RRS, the Orlando Regional Chamber of Commerce, and the City of Orlando.
 RRS will facilitate development of a recycling business plan for the Orlando region and its stakeholders that keeps high-value recyclable material out of landfills.
 The plan will also identify greater economic reuse opportunities material generated in from commercial, industrial, and residential sources.

-The project is made possible through support from the Dow Chemical Company, Republic Services, Target, Walgreens Boots Alliance, and the Walmart Foundation.
+The project is made possible through support from the Dow Chemical Company, The Coca-Cola Company, Republic Services, Target, Walgreens Boots Alliance, and the Walmart Foundation.
 Learn how to get involved in the project here.